Preparations for Chinese New Year

 Preparations for Chinese New Year festivities in Indonesia begin well in advance of the actual date.
 As the year draws to a close, ethnic-Chinese tie up loose ends and put things in order in anticipation of beginning the New Year with a fresh start and a clean slate.
 Businesspeople balance their books and collect or pay debts that are owed.

-Those who cannot afford to pay off their debts spend the pre-New Year season evading Jakarta malls offer photos in traditional Chinese clothing during the holiday seasoncreditors, hiding in temples or hidden in their homes.
+Those who cannot afford to pay off their debts spend the pre-New Year season evading creditors, hiding in temples or hidden in their homes.
 In ancient China, debt collectors would seek out debtors using a lantern up until the midnight hour.
 It is considered vulgar to mention debts on Chinese New Year's so these matters have to be settled prior to the holiday.
 If unfinished business can be resolved before the coming of the New Year, then one is left with a bright and optimistic start for the coming year.

 All cleaning and sweeping must be completed before New Year's Day, with the brooms and brushes out of the house prior to the dawn of the New Year.
 Otherwise the family believes they will have bad luck and a year of work and drudgery.
 Sweeping can not be done on New Year's Day for fear that good fortune would be swept away.